-- Maximum contaminant level (MCL) violations - Maximum residual disinfectant level (MRDL) violations - Treatment technique requirement (TT) violations - Significant monitoring and/or reporting requirements (M/R) violations - · Variances and exemptions violations - Recordkeeping violations - Significant public notification requirement violations - Significant consumer confidence report (CCR) notification requirement violations
+- Maximum contaminant level (MCL) violations - Maximum residual disinfectant level (MRDL) violations - Treatment technique requirement (TT) violations - Significant monitoring and/or reporting requirements (M/R) violations - Variances and exemptions violations - Recordkeeping violations - Significant public notification requirement violations - Significant consumer confidence report (CCR) notification requirement violations

 2.1.
-Overview of Violations for Calendar Year 2021
+Overview of Violations for Calendar Year 2022

-In 2021, 2,273 violations for federally regulated contaminants or rules were incurred by public water systems, with 753 violations for failing to meet an MCL/TT and 1,520 violations for failing to meet a monitoring and/or reporting (M/R) requirement.
-Table 4 shows the number of violations by category for MCL/TT and M/R requirements that occurred in 2019, 2020 and 2021.
-The counts of MCL/TT violations in 2021 are comparable to the levels in 2020, but show some reduction compared to 2019 as a result of DDW's continuous effort to provide safe drinking water to Californians.
+In 2022, about 2,667 violations for federally regulated contaminants or rules were incurred by public water systems, with 764 violations for failing to meet an MCL/TT and 1,903 violations for failing to meet a monitoring and/or reporting (M/R) requirement.
+Violations are recorded carefully by the Districts and LPAs providing oversight of public water systems; however, DDW has identified there are unresolved violations incurred prior to 2022 where on-going violations were not identified in 2022 that were not included in this report.
+DDW is working to improve violation reporting and advance data extraction methods to eliminate potential errors for subsequent reports.
+Table 4 shows the number of violations by category for MCL/TT and M/R requirements that occurred in 2020, 2021 and 2022.
+The counts of MCL/TT violations in 2022 are comparable to the levels in 2021, but show some reduction compared to 2020 as a result of DDW's continuous effort to provide safe drinking water to Californians.
 Ongoing efforts include providing increased funding towards those water systems to support projects addressing ongoing violations and prioritization for support under the Safe Affordable Funding for Equity and Resilience (SAFER) program.
-The highest number of MCL/TT violations incurred in 2021 is for violation of the Inorganic Contaminants MCL, followed by violation of a Disinfection By-Products Rule and Radionuclide Contaminants requirement.
+The highest number of MCL/TT violations incurred in 2022 is for violation of the Inorganic Contaminants MCL, followed by violation of a Disinfection By-Products Rule and Radionuclide Contaminants requirement.
 The high number of MCL violations for inorganic contaminants were primarily due to nitrate and arsenic.
-The highest number of
+The highest number of M/R violations were for the

-M/R violations were for the Lead and Copper Rule, the Revised Total Coliform Rule, Inorganic Contaminants, as well as Consumer Confidence Report Rules.
+Lead and Copper Rule, the Revised Total Coliform Rule, Consumer Confidence Report Rules, as well as Inorganic Contaminants.

-Table 4: Number of Federal Violations by Rule Category for Maximum ContaminantLevels / Treatment Techniques (MCL/TT) and Monitoring / Reporting Requirements(M/R)
+Table 4: Number of Federal Violations by Rule Category for Maximum Contaminant Levels / Treatment Techniques (MCL/TT) and Monitoring / Reporting Requirements (M/R)

-No. Category 2019 MCL/TT 2019 M/R 2020 MCL/TT 2020 M/R 2021 MCL/TT 2021 M/R

-1 Inorganic Contaminants 656 174 491 111 524 238

-2 Synthetic Organic Contaminants 5 0 9 12 5 1

-3 Volatile Organic Contaminants 0 2 0 3 0 5

-4 Radionuclide Contaminants 117 6 70 5 66 8

-5 Revised Total Coliform Rule 48 421 11 277 26 377

-6 Disinfection By- Products Rule 149 57 124 26 97 72

-7 Surface Water Treatment Rules 136 6 103 10 29 16

-8 Groundwater Rule 7 12 2 11 3 34

-9 Lead and Copper Rule 8 422 2 277 3 521

-10 Public Notification Rule 9 1 30

-11 Consumer Confidence Report Rule 74 38 216

-12 Variances and Exemptions 0 7 2
+No. Category 2020 MCL /TT 2020 M/R 2021 MCL /TT 2021 M/R 2022 MCL/ TT 2022 M/R 1 Inorganic Contaminants 491 111 524 238 523 179 2 Synthetic Organic Contaminants 9 12 5 1 8 4 3 Volatile Organic Contaminants 0 3 0 5 0 4 4 Radionuclide Contaminants 70 5 66 8 57 4 5 Revised Total Coliform Rule 11 277 26 377 39 426 6 Disinfection By-Products Rule 124 26 97 72 103 86 7 Surface Water Treatment Rules 103 10 29 16 32 6 8 Groundwater Rule 2 11 3 34 0 48 9 Lead and Copper Rule 2 277 3 521 1 844 10 Public Notification Rule 1 30 32 11 Consumer Confidence Report Rule 38 216 268 12 Variances and Exemptions 7 2 2

-In 2021, about 882 violations of California-specific drinking water standards were incurred by public water systems, with 429 violations for failing to meet an MCL/TT, 272 violations for failing to meet a monitoring or reporting requirement, and 181 violations of other California SDWA requirements that are currently being tracked in SDWIS-State.
+In 2022, about 914 violations of California-specific drinking water standards were incurred by public water systems, with 402 violations for failing to meet an MCL/TT, 253 violations for failing to meet a monitoring or reporting requirement, and 259 violations of other California SDWA requirements that are currently being tracked in SDWIS-State.

 Table 5 shows the number of violations by category for MCL/TT, M/R, and other requirements.
 The highest number of MCL/TT violations were for violations of the MCL for 1,2,3 trichloropropane (123TCP).
-The violations of rTCR are presented in Table 4, and the violations of California's TCR are presented in Table 5.
-The number of TCR violations for 2021 is fewer than those incurred by public water systems in previous years.
+The violations of federal rTCR are presented in Table 4, and the violations of California's TCR are presented in Table 5.